-The MINI tool is potent, and you can get it from the mini tool website or from the which is a free tool.
+The MINI tool is a third-party software tool, and you can get it from the mini tool website or from the which is a free tool.

 We will be using this because it’s a compelling piece of software, and it does resolve a lot of these problems.

-After installing, So let’s go ahead and now launch the mini tool partition wizard.
+After installing, launch the mini tool partition wizard.